Linguly/.github/profile/README.md

 Linguly is an open-source project so it requires passionate people who share same goal.
 We want to work together to build a solution that will benefit the society and people to be empowered and learn languages efficiently.

 There would be a core team of main contributors to plan the project and manage its daily requirements.
-However, it is open to everybody to contribute and help us grow together.
+However, it is open to everyone to [contribute](https://github.com/Linguly#how-to-contribute) and help us grow together.

 ### University Alliances